danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

 }
 ```

-If your solution supports syncing batches of images instead of individual images, the syncer could implement `ConcurrentBatchOperation` instead:
+If your system supports syncing images in batches, the syncer could implement `ConcurrentBatchOperation` instead:

 ```swift
 class ImageSyncer: ConcurrentBatchOperation {